wamornkul26/spring_boot_snaillube/README.md

 4. Cancel the appointment.
 5. TBD

-The API stores data on MySQL database (in this case, AWS RDS Mysql).
+The API stores data in MySQL database (in this case, AWS RDS Mysql).

+Spring Boot and Spring Data JPA greatly accelerate API development, simplifying the data access layer and reducing the amount of code needed.

 ## Prerequisites:
 - Spring Initializr